Alison Brie: 2000s and 2010s

 In June 2014, Brie joined the cast of the Netflix series BoJack Horseman, which debuted on August 22.
 She has since voiced a variety of characters, including main character Diane Nguyen and recurring character Vincent Adultman.
-Brie appeared on Lip Sync Battle and won against Will Arnett with performances of "Shoop" by Salt-N-Pepa and "Bang Bang" by Jessie J, Ariana Grande, and Nicki Minaj.
+She appeared on Lip Sync Battle and won against Will Arnett with performances of "Shoop" by Salt-N-Pepa and "Bang Bang" by Jessie J, Ariana Grande, and Nicki Minaj.

 In 2015, she starred with Jason Sudeikis in Leslye Headland's romantic comedy film Sleeping with Other People, and played Will Ferrell's character's fiancée in the comedy film Get Hard.
-In 2016, Brie starred as Lucy in the romantic comedy film How to Be Single and portrayed Martha Dunstable in Julian Fellowes' adaptation of Anthony Trollope's Dr. Thorne for television.
+In 2016, she starred as Lucy in the romantic comedy film How to Be Single, and as Martha Dunstable in Julian Fellowes' adaptation of Anthony Trollope's Dr. Thorne for television.

 In 2017, she co-starred in several films, including the historical comedy The Little Hours, the biographical comedy-drama The Disaster Artist, and the historical drama The Post.
-From 2017 to 2019, Brie starred as Ruth Wilder in the Netflix comedy-drama series GLOW, which was inspired by the 1980s female professional wrestling promotion Gorgeous Ladies of Wrestling.
-Brie noted that since appearing in GLOW and receiving critical praise for the role, she has become more focused on taking meaningful roles.
+From 2017 to 2019, she starred as Ruth Wilder in the Netflix comedy-drama series GLOW, which was inspired by the 1980s female professional wrestling promotion Gorgeous Ladies of Wrestling.
+Brie noted that since appearing in GLOW and receiving critical praise for it, she has become more focused on taking "meaningful" roles.
 For her performance, she earned multiple nominations for the Critics' Choice Television Award for Best Actress in a Comedy Series, the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series, and the Golden Globe Award for Best Actress – Television Series Musical or Comedy.

 In 2018, she co-starred in the music video for Beck's "Colors".
 In 2019, she reprised her voice role as Princess Unikitty in the animated comedy sequel film The Lego Movie 2: The Second Part and provided an English dub for the Japanese animated romantic fantasy film Weathering with You.

+2020s

-In 2020, Brie starred in the acclaimed drama thriller film Promising Young Woman, directed by Emerald Fennell.
+In 2020, Brie starred in the drama thriller film Promising Young Woman, directed by Emerald Fennell.
 Also that year, she wrote, produced and starred as Sarah in the Netflix drama film Horse Girl, which was directed by Jeff Baena.
 Brie then starred opposite Dan Stevens in the horror film The Rental, which was directed by her husband Dave Franco.
 Brie played Sloane in the romantic comedy film Happiest Season, directed by Clea DuVall.
 In 2021, she starred as a celebrity guest voice in the fifth season of the animated sitcom Rick and Morty.